Written by Donald E. Sheppard

 There is a broad pasture on the east bank of the river's ravine opposite the cliff, but to get there one must back-track to the valley entrance, turn east, cross Buffalo River at a sandy ford which is hidden by the creek's forest (below where it is bridged today, pictured at left), then follow the creek's east bank north to the pastures east of the cliff; the way the Indians knew how to get to Nashville.

 After the army attacked the fortress, the Alabamo Indians escaped up the hill to the cliff.
 They crossed the river's ravine on an inclined bridge to the northeast shore pasture, then headed northeast for home.
 The Spaniards had to go back to the valley entrance to find the ford to get east of the cliff.
 Most of the Indians had crossed their bridge by the time the Spaniards arrived at dark.
 With no moon light, DeSoto resolved not to chase them (beyond Barnesville); he had more important things to do.
 He would continue north, according to Inca's informants, instead.

 Since DeSoto's scouts had observed that the major rivers all flow northward from Lawrenceburg's plain (map at left), he surmised that the north shore of this "Island of Florida" lay just ahead.
-Along his way the rivers continued to flow northward until he reached the Ohio River at today's State of Indiana border.
+Along his way the rivers continued to flow northward until, alas, he reached the Ohio River.

 DeSoto didn't worry about deserters any more, he knew his army would catch up or die in hostile Indian Country.
 His army spent three days recuperating near the fortress, burying the dead, gathering food and building travois' for horses to draw the seriously wounded through an "unpopulated region for seven days' journey..." according to Elvas.